-Liem Kaplan, 13, of Sammamish, Washington, a seventh-grader at Montessori Children's House, launched a campaign to mitigate the impact of the COVID-19 pandemic on people experiencing homelessness, a campaign that ended up attracting 60 volunteers across the country who helped him provide more than 20,000 face masks, 10,000 sandwiches, 5,000 food bags and 7,000 pairs of socks.
+Liem Kaplan, 13, of Sammamish, Washington, a seventh-grader at Montessori Children's House, launched a campaign to mitigate the impact of the COVID-19 pandemic on people experiencing homelessness and other vulnerable populations, a campaign that ended up attracting 60 volunteers across the country who helped him provide more than 20,000 face masks, 10,000 sandwiches, 5,000 food bags and 7,000 pairs of socks.
 Liem, who was adopted as an infant from Vietnam, began supporting people experiencing homelessness years ago by organizing an annual donation drive that collected up to 1,000 coats a year.
 “It bothered me that people would just step over a homeless person and not even say hello,” he said.
 “Everyone deserves respect and compassion.”
 When the COVID-19 pandemic forced many shelters and food programs to close, Liem felt he had to do more.
 “I worried that no one was helping the people living on the streets,” he said.